out-of-cheese-error/rust-hypothesis/README.md

 See the [CHANGELOG](CHANGELOG.md)

 ### Caveats / Todo:
-- ~~Blocking API (nothing stopping async except my lack of experience with it though)~~ Async from v0.3!.
 - Only supports APIKey authorization and hypothes.is authority (i.e. single users).
 - `Target.selector.RangeSelector` doesn't seem to follow [W3C standards](https://www.w3.org/TR/annotation-model/#range-selector).
 It's just a hashmap for now.
 - `Annotation` hypermedia links are stored as a hashmap, b/c I don't know all the possible values.